-- ½ cup (1 stick or 113 grams) butter, softened
+- ½ cup (1 stick/113g) butter, softened

-- ½ cup (100 grams or 3.5 ounces) brown sugar
+- ½ cup (100g) brown sugar

-- ½ cup (100 grams or 3.5 ounces) granulated sugar
+- ½ cup (100g) granulated sugar

 - 1 large egg

-- 1 teaspoon vanilla extract
+- 1 teaspoon pure vanilla extract

-- ¾ cup (130 grams or 4.5 ounces) chocolate chips
+- ¾ cup (130g/4.5 oz) chocolate chips

-- coarse sea salt, to sprinkle (optional)
+- coarse sea salt, to sprinkle on top (optional)

 In a large bowl sift together the flour, cocoa, baking soda and salt.
 Using a mixer fitted with the paddle attachment, beat butter and sugars for 3 minutes until fluffy.
 Next, beat in the egg and vanilla extract and mix until combined.
 Add the dry ingredients and beat on medium-low speed just until combined, or mix by hand with a wooden spoon.
 Don’t overmix – mix just until combined.
 Fold in chocolate chips.
 The batter will be thick and sticky.

-- Chill the dough in the refrigerator for at least 1 hour or overnight.
+Chill the dough in the refrigerator for at least 1 hour or overnight.
 This will help your cookies stay thick and spread less while baking.

-- Preheat oven to 350F/180C degrees.
+Preheat oven to 350°F/180°C degrees.
 Line two large baking sheets with parchment paper.
 Set aside.

-- Take cookies out of the fridge and if they’re too cold/hard to handle, leave them for a few minutes on the counter.
+Take cookies out of the fridge and if they’re too cold/hard to handle, leave them for a few minutes on the counter.

-- Drop rounded balls of dough (the size of 2 tablespoons) onto prepared baking sheet, leaving about 3 inches (8 cm) between each cookie.
+Drop rounded balls of dough (the size of 2 tablespoons) onto prepared baking sheet, leaving about 3 inches (8 cm) between each cookie.
 Sprinkle cookies with coarse sea salt if you like.
 Bake for about 8-10 minutes, just until the edges start to set.
 Leave to cool on the pan for 10 minutes and then carefully transfer to a wire rack to cool completely.

--Cookies can be frozen for up to a month.
+Store cookies in an airtight container for up to 4 days.
+Cookies can be frozen for up to a month.